ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 Intercept rsync
 """""""""""""""

-When ssh-mitm is used to intercept rsync, the port must be provided as a parameter to rsync.
+When SSH-MITM is used to intercept rsync, the port must be provided as a parameter to rsync.
 Also the agent can be forwarded, if needed.

 To sync a local directory with a remote directory, rsync can be executed with following parameters.